AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Concerns and their interface

-In OOP, to successfully test a role you need to define and test its public interface and Rails concerns are no exception.
+In OOP, to successfully test a role you need to define and test its public interface and so do Rails concerns are no exception.
 Because it is included in the `Post` model, we start by writing the interface tests in the `post_spec.rb` file.

 ~~~ruby
 describe Post do